davidmalcolm/2017-cauldron-talk/source/index.rst

   * column numbers were added in 2004

-  * tracking of macro expansions in 2011
+  * tracking of macro expansions in 2011 (Dodji, I believe)

   * I added tracking of *ranges* of source code (rather that just points) in GCC 6